A note about terminology

 The most important thing to understand about biometric technology is that a fingerprint reader is not a locking mechanism.
 The fingerprint reader is another part of a safe’s controls and serves the same function as a keypad.
 The reason for incorporating biometrics into the controls of a safe is that a fingerprint reader provides a uniquely user-specific form of access code.

-However, if a fingerprint reader is going to add any level of security to a safe, the same design considerations pertaining to other handgun safes must be addressed.
-For example, extraneous holes in a safe that allow access to the mechanical components of a locking mechanism will undermine security regardless of the biometrics.
-If extraneous holes allow access to the controls for entering and deleting fingerprints, a safe might as well have no fingerprint reader at all.
+However, if a fingerprint reader is going to add any level of security to a safe, the same design considerations pertaining to any handgun safe must be addressed.
+Extraneous holes in a safe that allow access to the mechanical components of a locking mechanism will undermine security, regardless of the biometrics.
+Extraneous holes allowing access to the controls for entering and deleting fingerprints will also undermine all security.